The colored gauge gives a visual representation of how your community is

 decrease since the last measurement.
 A blue arrow means the value being higher (or lower) is not necessarily good or bad.

-This gauge shows whether or not the County: Maui value meets a specific target.
-The County: Maui value is represented by the
+This gauge shows whether or not the County: Kauai value meets a specific target.
+The County: Kauai value is represented by the

 left bar and the target value by the right bar.